Data & Configuration

 Caching

-What includes multi-level caching for optimal performance.
+What includes multi-level caching for optimal performance with automatic invalidation.

-Cache Levels
+Cache Levels:

-- Page cache: Rendered HTML pages
+• Page cache: Rendered HTML pages

-- Data cache: JSON file contents with configurable TTL
+• Data cache: JSON file contents

-- External cache: API responses from external URLs
+• External cache: API responses

-Cache is automatically invalidated when data is modified via
+Cache is automatically invalidated when data is modified via w-action endpoints.

 File-Based Routing

 Your file structure defines your URLs.
+No route configuration needed.

 pages/